Skip to Content

 russia train journey

-I’ve dreamed of this journey ever since I saw a documentary at school for the longest train ride in the world at school.
+I’ve dreamed of this journey ever since I saw a documentary at school about the longest train ride in the world at school.
 Today was finally the day when that dream came true.
 Loud applause echoed in the train as it was leaving the train station in Moscow.
 We just started the world’s longest and most majestic train journey

 The provodnitsas (train attendants) were doing a great job of maintaining the train for the whole seven days and the hygiene was always on mark even in the cheapest class.
 As I said, the beds were clean and quite comfortable and there were flash blankets and sheets every day.

-I was riding in the cheapest coach because I knew I’ll have the chance to meet more local people there.
+I was riding in the cheapest coach because I knew I’d have the chance to meet more local people there.
 And I was right.
 It wasn’t long enough until a couple of Russian guys from the next coach offered me a glass of vodka.
-One of them said showing through the window while hitting his chests: “This is Russia and I love this country.
+One of them said showing through the window while hitting his chest: “This is Russia and I love this country.
 It’s amazing”.
 And I couldn’t agree more.

 Lake Baikal

-For someone that has been a victim of the visual harshness of urban cities for most of his life, there was so much to see.
-The endlessly green sweep of the countryside was passing by in front of my eyes, yet I could only see glimpses of Russia but all the missing pieces were unveiled by the passengers hopping on and off the train, the smiling babushkas, and the crafty hawkers selling anything you might imagine.
+For someone who has been a victim of the visual harshness of urban cities for most of his life, there was so much to see.
+The endlessly green sweep of the countryside was passing by in front of my eyes, yet I could only see glimpses of Russia all the missing pieces were unveiled by the passengers hopping on and off the train, the smiling babushkas, and the crafty hawkers selling anything you might imagine.

 Part 2: Irkutsk-Vladivostok